mccordgh/plot_twist_mobile/PLOT.md

 Similar to feed the world, but instead of peasants, you're feeding your pets their appropriate foodstuffs.
 Possible issue: leading people to believe certain pets can safely eat many different kinds of foods (ex: a dog eating chocolate).
 Could be very un-educational

-### Retired Scientist
-(Most viable as of 2/8)
-Used to be a weapons manufacturer/powerful Wizard.
-After retirement, you took the path of peace and decided to took up farming.
-A nearby siege has left the army famished.
-The soldiers are hungry and decide to turn to your farm for sustenance.
-You must quell the invaders by feeding (or killing) them.
-Once the soldiers are fed, they retreat back to camp.
-They leave behind battlements and trinkets for compensation.